onosproject/onos-test/docs/run.md

 ## Adding Applications

 Applications from outside of `onit` can be added to an `onit` cluster using the `onit add app` command.
-This command takes as the name of the app as an argument.
-It also has the `--image` flag that allows a user specify the image of the application that should be  deployed.
+This command takes the name of the app as an argument.
+It also has the `--image` flag that allows a user to specify the image of the application that should be  deployed.
 The user also can specify the pull policy for the image using `--image-pull-policy` flag.
-For example, to deploy the latest version of `onos-ztp`  application:
+For example, to deploy the latest version of the `onos-ztp`  application:
 ```bash
 > onit add app onos-ztp --image onosproject/onos-ztp:latest --image-pull-policy "Always"
  ✓ Setting up app
  onos-ztp
 ```

-To give a name to an app, pass a name to `onit add app` command as follows
+To give a name to an app, pass a name to the `onit add app` command as follows
 ```bash
 > onit add app onosproject/onos-ztp:latest ztp
    ✓ Setting up app